The Breville Oracle (BES980XL) Review

 Do Not Buy The Breville Oracle If…

-You want one-touch brewing, but don’t care for the programmability – If you love good black coffee, check out the Jura ENA Micro 1.
-It is an ultra-compact espresso machine that brews 1 cup at a time.
-It might not have a steam wand, but it is fast and makes great espresso at the touch of a button.
-We found it to be a great option for those who don’t drink milk-based coffee.
-It’s an even sweeter deal if you can pick up a refurbished model.
+You drink your espresso black – If you have no need for a steam wand, check out the Jura ENA Micro 1.
+This ultra-compact espresso machine makes great espresso at the touch of a button, and we found it to be a great option for those who don’t drink milk-based coffee.
+Better yet, you can save a bundle by picking up a refurbished model.